GET FINANCIAL RELIGION BEFORE PUTTING YOUR BUSINESS UP FOR SALE

 This new law should be taken seriously and every Illinois employer must comply.
 Employers can design and implement their own in-house training program or outsource the training to a thrid party vendor.
 If you would like more information or need a referral to an outside training vendor, please contact Shelly Lustig at 847.509.9090, by email at slustig@lustiglaw.com or visit us on the web at https://www.lustiglaw.com

-The Illinois Sales Representative Act is a little known law which states that a principal who fails to pay a commission to a sales representative is liable for the commissions due, plus punitive damages up to 3 times the amount of the commissions owed to the sales representative, plus the sales representative’
+The Illinois Sales Representative Act is a little known law which states that a principal who fails to pay a commission to a sales representative is liable for the commissions due.
+In addition, the sales representative can potentially be awarded 3 times the amount of overdue commissions as punitive damages, plus the sales representative’

-Because our primary practice focus is in the representation of small to medium sized businesses, we also regularly represent employers and principals who have been threatened with litigation.
-The dual role that this firm plays in its representation of both principals and agents gives our attorneys a unique perspective when it comes to prosecuting and defending these types of claims.
+Because our primary practice focus is in the representation of small to medium sized businesses, we also regularly represent employers and principals who have been threatened with litigation under the Act.
+The dual role that play in the representation of both principals and sales representatives gives our attorneys a unique perspective when it comes to prosecuting and defending these types of claims.

 If you are owed commissions, the Illinois Sales Representative Act might be just what you need to level the playing field.
-Call managing partner Shelly Lustig at Lustig & Wickert to see if their many years of experience in this area can benefit you or your company.
-They can be reached at 847.509.9090 or on the web at: https://www.lustiglaw.com
+Call Lustig & Wickert to see if their many years of experience in this area can benefit you or your company.
+We can be reached at 847.509.9090, by email at Info@Lustiglaw.com, or on the web at: https://www.lustiglaw.com

-Lustig & Wickert is a Chicago area law firm with a core practice in business law, corporate law, employment law, bankruptcy and litigation.
-We represent individuals engaged in business as well as small to medium sized corporations and LLC’s.
+Lustig & Wickert is a Chicago area law firm with a core practice in business law, corporate law, employment law and commercial litigation.
+We represent small to medium sized corporations, partnerships and limited liability companies.

 Today’s Growth Consultant of Minooka, Illinois, Sued By New Zealand Investor